 Before becoming a writer Sanghera (among other things) worked at a burger chain, a hospital laundry, a market research firm, a sewing factory and a literacy project in New York.
 Between 1998 and 2006 he was at The Financial Times, where he worked (variously) as a news reporter in the UK and the US, specialised in writing about the media industries, worked across the paper as Chief Feature Writer, and wrote an award-winning weekly business column.
-Sathnam joined The Times as a columnist and feature writer in 2007 and is a regular contributor on national radio and TV, having appeared on programmes including Have I Got News For You and BBC Front Row Late and presented a range of documentaries, including The Massacre That Shook The Empire on Channel 4, which was shortlisted for best Factual TV show at the 2019 Asian Media Awards, and Empire State of Mind, described by The Daily Telegraph as “thoughtful” and “necessary” and The Sun as “personable, funny, measured and… extremely powerful”.
+Sathnam joined The Times as a columnist and feature writer in 2007 and is a regular contributor on national radio and TV, having appeared on programmes including Have I Got News For You and BBC Front Row Late and presented a range of documentaries, including The Massacre That Shook The Empire on Channel 4, which was shortlisted for best Factual TV show at the 2019 Asian Media Awards, and Empire State of Mind, described by The Daily Telegraph as “necessary”, The Mail on Sunday as “riveting and moving”, The Sunday Times as “broad… emotionally nuanced… and surprisingly moving”, and The Sun as “personable, funny, measured and… extremely powerful”.

-He has written an introduction to a Vintage Classics edition of The Old Wives’ Tale by Arnold Bennett.
 The Boy With The Topknot, was originally published by Penguin in hardback as If You Don’t Know Me By Now.
-Marriage Material is published in the USA by Europa Editions.
+Marriage Material is published in the USA by Europa Editions, and Empireland is due for US publication in 2022 by Pantheon.
 He has been a judge for The Wellcome Book Prize and The Costa Book Awards, was formerly a trustee for mental health charity Rethink and chair of media charity Creative Access, and is a patron for Writing West Midlands.
 He lives in London.